-You’re probably thinking, “Why the heck would I go to Tampa, when I can visit ‘The Mouse’ with only a short drive more?”
-But Tampa loves surprising its visitors with a more varied agenda than just Disney World.
+You’re probably thinking, “Why the heck would I go to Tampa, when I can go to Disney?”
+Perhaps you’re visiting family or just looking for new places to travel with the little ones in toe.
+Tampa loves surprising its visitors with a more varied agenda than just Disney World.
 Tampa offers some award-winning parks that rival those found in our sister city and much, much more.
+As a bonus, you don’t even get the crowds, lines, or headaches going to Disney brings with it.
 Here are some of our favorite things to do in Tampa with kids.

 Attractions in Tampa for Kids